-- Checks if the package recipe (for poco/1.9.4 package) exists in the local cache.
-If we are just starting, the cache is empty. - Looks for the package recipe in the defined remotes.
-Conan comes with conan-center Bintray remote as the default, but can be changed. - If the recipe exists, the Conan client fetches and stores it in your local cache. - With the package recipe and the input settings (Linux, GCC), Conan looks for the corresponding binary in the local cache. - Then Conan searches the corresponding binary package in the remote and fetches it. - Finally, it generates an appropriate file for the build system specified in the [generators] section.
+• Checks if the package recipe (for poco/1.9.4 package) exists in the local cache.
+If we are just starting, the cache is empty.

+- Looks for the package recipe in the defined remotes.
+Conan comes with conan-center remote as the default, but can be changed. - If the recipe exists, the Conan client fetches and stores it in your local Conan cache. - With the package recipe and the input settings (Linux, GCC), Conan looks for the corresponding binary in the local cache. - As the binary is not found in the cache, Conan looks for it in the remote and fetches it. - Finally, it generates an appropriate file for the build system specified in the [generators] section.